shaik1002/biggitlabbomb/doc/user/project/merge_requests/commit_templates.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Use commit message templates to ensure commits to your GitLab project contain all necessary information and are formatted correctly."
 ---

 # Commit message templates